TrentonWei/DorlingMap/README.md

 #The tools were implemented in C# on ArcGIS 10.2 software (ESRI, USA).
 And the tool has a separate form to set the input, output and parameters for the algorithms.

 # (1)The DorlingMap for static data
-- Paper infor: Wei Z, Ding S, Xu W, et al. Elastic beam algorithm for generating circular cartograms[J].
+- **Paper infor**: Wei Z, Ding S, Xu W, et al. Elastic beam algorithm for generating circular cartograms[J].
 Cartography and Geographic Information Science, 2023, 50(4): 371-384.

 - **The principle**: an elastic beam algorithm based on minimum energy principle.
 ![image](https://github.com/TrentonWei/DorlingMap/blob/master/Principle-1.png)